Lokesh0077/team-8/estatementFend/README.md

 - Add a `test` script and tests (unit and integration).
 A minimal test already exists under `tests/unit/PasswordChange.spec.ts` — add a runner and script.
 - Add CI (GitHub Actions) to run lint/build/tests on PRs.

----
-Generated instructions assume the standard Vite setup and the scripts shown in `package.json` (dev/build/preview/lint/format).
-If you want, I can also add a simple `test` script and basic GitHub Actions workflow.